 The BMW 3 Series has long been one of the big-hitters in the compact executive class.
 By most reasonable measures, there is very little to fault – the engine range is deeply impressive, the handling is sharp yet the ride is quite comfortable, and the levels of fit and finish inside the cabin are very high.

 But how well will the Mercedes C-Class and Jaguar XE rival cope with all the sensible stuff?
 We’ve taken a look at the vital stats of both the 3 Series Saloon and Touring estate models, including external and internal dimensions, weights, and boot space.
-Don’t forget, you can put the BMW 3 Series in our car configurator to see how much you could save.
+Don’t forget, visit our BMW 3 Series deals page to see how much carwow can help you could save.

 Despite their outwardly different appearance, both the saloon and Touring models have exactly the same dimensions from the outside.
 At 4,624mm long, both are 96mm shorter than the latest Audi A4.
 Not a vast difference by any means, but the shorter body might let you to squeeze into the last tiny parking space the Audi couldn’t manage.